wweitzel/top90-backend/README.md

 Server - The server is the API for the website

+Playground - Use/Modify this locally to test random things out

+Leagues Ingest - Script to store leagues in the database

 ## Development Environment Setup
 1. Install Go
 2. Create a `.env` in the root directory and add the contents of `.env.sample` to it with real values